Climate Adaptation

-Developing a novel, frontline adaptation program in Alaska that sustains biodiversity in a rapidly changing climate.
+Developing a frontline adaptation program that sustains biodiversity in a rapidly changing climate.

-Alaska's climate is warming at 3-4 times the rate of the Lower 48.
+Alaska's climate is warming at three to four times the rate of the Lower 48.
 Glaciers are receding, sea ice is disappearing, sea levels are rising, permafrost is thawing, wildfire is becoming more extreme, and marine and nonglacial waters are warming.

-Wildlife and plants are responding, too, generally moving northward in latitude and upward in elevation.
-Fisher are colonizing southeast Alaska from British Columbia even as white-tailed deer and mule deer, two other species once constrained to Canada, now have a harvest season in Alaska.
-Rufous and Anna's hummingbirds, two bird species which historically did not occur in Alaska, now winter on the Kenai Peninsula!
-Moose are increasing in abundance and distribution on the Yukon-Kuskokwim Delta, a response to expanding shrubs and lightning-caused wildfire in just the past two decades.
-Beaver and cottonwood have begun colonizing the North Slope (early harbingers of a boreal system re-creating itself north of the Brooks Range), displacing conspicuously white species such as snowy owls, arctic foxes and polar bears that are quickly losing their historic ranges in Alaska.
+Wildlife and plants are responding, moving northward in latitude and upward in elevation.
+White-tailed deer and mule deer, once constrained to Canada, now have a harvest season in Alaska.
+Rufous and Anna's hummingbirds, two bird species that historically did not occur in Alaska, now winter on the Kenai Peninsula.
+Moose are increasing in abundance and distribution on the Yukon-Kuskokwim Delta, a response to expanding shrubs and lightning-caused wildfire.
+Beaver and cottonwood have begun colonizing the North Slope, displacing arctic foxes and polar bears that are quickly losing their historic ranges in Alaska.

-Unfortunately, most species simply cannot respond as quickly, leaving them to flounder in habitats increasingly out of sync with their needs, a process that will ultimately lead to extinctions, novel assemblages, and degraded ecosystems.
-Compounding this problem is that more than 560 nonnative plant and animal species have already been introduced by humans to Alaska, many of which are invasive and will likely outcompete our native biota in the reshuffling of species distributions.
-Setting aside more conservation lands and continuing conventional single-species management will not change these dire outcomes.
+Unfortunately, most species cannot respond as quickly, leaving them to flounder in habitats increasingly out of sync with their needs, a process that will ultimately lead to extinctions, novel assemblages, and degraded ecosystems.

-Consequently, the Alaska Wildlife Alliance not only supports traditional land conservation as a means to conserve our biodiversity, we also promote novel management approaches that facilitate adaptation to rapid ecological transformations.
+AWA not only supports traditional land conservation as a means to conserve our biodiversity, we also promote novel management approaches that facilitate adaptation to rapid ecological transformations.
+Read on to learn more about our Resist-Accept-Direct approach, as well as our strategies.

 Inform Alaskan public policy to recognize climate change and ensure that it is considered in all wildlife and habitat decisions